wg21908/tech/PREPARE_DEVELOPMENT_ENVIRONMENT.md

 ### Install important packages

-Run `sudo dnf install gitk esmtp mutt git-email` to install missing software.
 Your case may be different, install what you need!
+Below is what I needed!

+    sudo dnf install ctags gitk esmtp mutt git-email

 ### Verify important packages